- What is a Student Account?

 20. Why are PLUS loan monies posted to the student's account first?

 Approximately 95% of all PLUS and Stafford loan funds are now received electronically by Radford University.
 The money is posted in the order it is received.
 Typically, the PLUS loan money comes in first; and, therefore, is electronically received and applied to the student's account.
 Once the PLUS loan money is received, the parent is requested to notify Radford University in writing or by e-mail to whom the PLUS loan refund (if applicable) should be issued.
 If this creates an overpayment, then it is at the discretion of the parent as to who should receive the refund.
-Stafford loan refunds are made payable to the student and may be directly deposited into a checking or savings account of the student's choice or by paper check and mailed to the student's local address.
+Stafford loan refunds are made payable to the student and may be directly deposited into a checking or savings account of the student's choice or by paper check and mailed to the student's mailing address.